AdobeDocs/experience-platform.de-DE/help/xdm/api/delete-resource.md

 **Antwort**

-Eine erfolgreiche Antwort gibt HTTP-Status 204 (Kein Inhalt) und einen leeren Text zurück.
+Eine erfolgreiche Antwort gibt den HTTP-Status 204 (Kein Inhalt) und leeren Text zurück.

-Sie können den Löschvorgang bestätigen, indem Sie eine GET-Anforderung (Lookup) an die Ressource senden.
-Sie müssen einen Accept-Header in die Anforderung einbeziehen, sollten jedoch den HTTP-Status 404 (Nicht gefunden) erhalten, da die Ressource aus der Schema-Registrierung entfernt wurde.
+Sie können den Löschvorgang bestätigen, indem Sie eine GET-Anfrage (Nachschlagen) an die Ressource senden.
+You will need to include an Accept header in the request, but should receive an HTTP status 404 (Not Found) because the resource has been removed from the [!DNL Schema Registry].